-The IOOS is envisioned as a sustained and operational coastal and ocean observing system with Regional Associations (RAs) providing coordination with stakeholders at the regional level.
+IOOS is envisioned as a sustained and operational coastal and ocean observing system with Regional Associations (RAs) providing coordination with stakeholders at the regional level.
 Under guidance by the RAs to understand regional priorities and coordinate activities, the RCOOS shall be developed in a manner that addresses the regional priorities and optimizes the data collection infrastructure, data delivery, and product development within the region.

-Through this funding announcement NOAA desires to maintain prior investment in observing system assets deployed within the region and further the implementation and the operation of those assets for the benefit of the region.
-It is imperative that regions optimize the capabilities of sub-regional systems developed by individual institutions, companies, and agencies, and that the RCOOS be developed in concert with National Backbone assets if we are to achieve the goals of the Integrated Ocean Observing System.
-This entails that system design, operation, and information delivery be done in a manner that takes advantage of existing assets within the region as well as data integration frameworks already established and those presently being improved through community efforts that target Data Management and Communication goals for IOOS.
-As such, it is desired that progress made during this award should allow the region to be in position to generate a cost-benefit analysis of regional integration.
+Through this funding announcement NOAA desires to build upon prior investments in regional observing systems.
+For this announcement, NOAA requests single-year proposals for the following regions: Northeast (Maine to Rhode Island), Mid-Atlantic (Cape Cod to Cape Hatteras), Southern California (Point Conception to the Mexico border), Pacific Northwest (Washington, Oregon, and northern California), and Pacific Islands (Hawaii).
+NOAA also desires to further the development, implementation and operation of those assets for the benefit of the regions.
+It is imperative that these regions optimize the capabilities of sub-regional systems developed by individual institutions, companies, and agencies, and that the RCOOS be developed in concert with national priorities.
+This entails that system design, operation, and information delivery be done in a manner that takes advantage of existing capabilities and assets within the region, including data integration frameworks already established and those presently being improved through community efforts that target Data Management and Communication goals for IOOS.
 Applicants are highly encouraged to submit performance metrics for the observing system components proposed.

-To assist in meeting the objectives for regional IOOS implementation, NOAA seeks proposals for one- to two-year grant or cooperative agreements that will result in a regional system that has been optimized to provide data and products that are tailored to regional needs.
-A third year of funding may be considered.
-NOAA expects to fund four (4) to ten (10) awards, approximately.
-Funding amounts will range from approximately \$500,000 to \$3,500,000 per year.
+To assist in meeting the objectives for regional IOOS implementation, NOAA seeks proposals for one-year cooperative agreements that will assist in the implementation and development of the regional component of IOOS in the geographic areas identified above.
+Proposals that work with the Regional Associations to test, validate, and verify ocean observing sensors will also be considered.
+NOAA expects to fund five (5) awards.
+Funding amounts will range from approximately \$500,000 to \$3,000,000 per year.